kakkarnitin/serviceArch/API/README.md

 - Inversion of control: Out of box support for DI with .NetCore improves coupling.
 IOC also helps with testability of the code.
 - Interface/ Service layer: Makes it easy to swap the service at run time
 - ViewModels: Controlling the data over wire and validations
+- GET /products & GET /products?name={name} merged into one API